coldbox-modules/cbelasticsearch/readme.md

 Copyright Since 2005 ColdBox Framework by Luis Majano and Ortus Solutions, Corp www.coldbox.org | www.luismajano.com | www.ortussolutions.com
 ********************************************************************************
-####HONOR GOES TO GOD ABOVE ALL
+#### HONOR GOES TO GOD ABOVE ALL
 Because of His grace, this project exists.
 If you don't like this, then don't read it, its not for you.

->"Therefore being justified by faith, we have peace with God through our Lord Jesus Christ:
-By whom also we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of God.
-And not only so, but we glory in tribulations also: knowing that tribulation worketh patience;
-And patience, experience; and experience, hope:
+>"...but we glory in tribulations also: knowing that tribulation worketh patience; And patience, experience; and experience, hope:
 And hope maketh not ashamed; because the love of God is shed abroad in our hearts by the Holy Ghost which is given unto us. ."
 Romans 5:5

-###THE DAILY BREAD
+### THE DAILY BREAD
  > "I am the way, and the truth, and the life; no one comes to the Father, but by me (JESUS)" Jn 14:1-12